-Excellence in the safety and quality of care rendered to patients by fellows today

-- Excellence in professionalism - Appreciation for the privilege of providing care for patients - Commitment to the well-being of the students, residents, fellows, faculty members, and all members of the health care team - VI.A.
-Patient Safety, Quality Improvement, Supervision, and Accountability - VI.A.1.
-Patient Safety and Quality Improvement - VI.A.1.a) Patient Safety - VI.A.1.a).(1) Culture of Safety
+- Excellence in the safety and quality of care rendered to patients by fellows today - Excellence in the safety and quality of care rendered to patients by today's fellows in their future practice - Excellence in professionalism - Appreciation for the privilege of providing care for patients - Commitment to the well-being of the students, residents, fellows, faculty members, and all members of the health care team

+VI.A.
+Patient Safety, Quality Improvement, Supervision, and Accountability

+VI.A.1.
+Patient Safety and Quality Improvement

+VI.A.1.a) Patient Safety

+VI.A.1.a).(1) Culture of Safety